-Steps For Property Owners
+Steps for Property Owners

-The COA Review Process
+The HP Permit Review Process

-COA Subcommittee decides if the application is complete and votes on a recommendation to the full Commission.
+- HP Subcommittee decides if the application is complete and votes on a recommendation to the full Commission.

 TPC staff presents the application to the full Tulsa Preservation Commission.
 The HP Subcommitee Chair explains the subcommittee’s recommendation.